 William and Phoebe Marr would have 6 more children in Markham, Ontario, including my 3rd great grandfather Jacob Marr.
 The photo to the right is a handwritten record of all the family's names and birthdates.
 I believe the original is at the Archives of Ontario.
 4th great grandfather William Marr served throughout the War of 1812 under the command of my other 4th great grandfather Major John Button.
 Jacob Marr married Major John's daughter Anna Button.
 Just a few weeks ago, I found a photo of their son Francis Button Marr and his wife Mary Ann Smith Marr, my 2nd great grandparents.
 The baby in the photo is my great grandfather Delaski Marr.
 I wrote about Francis & Mary Ann in a previous blog post here for Week 9's prompt "When There's a Will" .
 Posting his will helped me to connect with Mary Ann Smith's ancestors.

 I always think of colonial era settlers traveling in Conestoga Wagons like the old movies.
 The reality is most of them walked!
-I'm happy to revisit Harriet Marr Wheeler's well researched account of my ancestors' voyage to their new homeland.
+I'm happy to revisit the copious notes I have on the Marr family and Harriet Marr Wheeler's well researched account of my ancestors' voyage to their new homeland.